skopjehacklab/kika-info-bus/README.md

 ## Python service

-Listens on events from MQTT topics and sends it to outside services.
+Listens on events from MQTT topics and sends it outside of the hacklab, to InfluxDB, Twitter and similar.
 The systemd `.service` file assumes it's installed in `/srv/kika-info-bus`.
 Configure paths and connection settings in it and put it in `/etc/systemd/system/`.

 To install dependencies:
 ```